Get & Keep Your Financial Aid

 You’ve been awarded financial aid.
 Now what?

 Your award is offered to you in an accepted status.
-Log into the Financial Aid Portal to confirm your award.
+Login to your ctcLink account to confirm your award.
 If you are not going to attend during the year, contact the Financial Aid Office to cancel your awards.

 How do I pay tuition?